 So how did I acquire my collection?

 It was obtained from a variety of sources.
 So from the least expensive to the most, here goes.
 First some items were passed down to me from my parents, some were bought at garage sales (why would anyone want to sell their garage?) also consignment and thrift shops - the Salvation Army and Goodwill thrift stores are a great source.
 Then there are antique shops, though they are somewhat more expensive.
-One antiquing hot spot I often go to is the Delaware Water Gap of Pennsylvania, along Route 611 from Portland to the town of Delaware Water Gap.
+One antiquing hot spot I used to go to was the Delaware Water Gap of Pennsylvania, along Route 611 from Portland to the town of Delaware Water Gap.
 Updated - the antique stores have given way to online shops now. (see below)

 Finally there's ebaY.
 It's a great place for hard to find and even common stuff, just